Other mountain sports 88%

 You can join a boat tour along the fast-flowing Ziller river, which takes two hours and is open to children over five years of age.
 There’s also white-water rafting along the same river, paddleboarding, and canyoning for all levels of expertise.
 The area has a mountainboard school and a grass-ski school based at the Jausenstation Klammlhof.
 All of these summer sports can be arranged through Aktiv Zentrum Zillertal.

 Other summer activities include fishing in Gerlos lake (for a fee) or even playing golf from the waterside onto a floating ‘hole’.
+There’s also an 18-hole golf course in the Zillertal.
 At Penkenjoch on the Penken mountain above Mayrhofen there’s a funsport station with a lake for zorbing.
 A Birds of Prey Show takes place on the Ahorn mountain at 2pm daily from Saturday to Thursday, and there’s a cheese-making farm to visit at Fugen.

 Alpengasthaus Breitlahner organises a motorbike tour that starts in Kitzbuhel, continues over the Gerlos Pass into the Zillertal, and on to the Schlegeis-Speichersee.
 You spend the night in the Breitlahner before continuing on the Zillertaler Hohenstrasse the following day.